citp/BlockSci/test/readme.md

 - `pytest` to run all tests, or
 - `pytest test_xyz.py` to run a single test
 - `pytest test_xyz.py --regtest-reset` to store the current output of the regression tests

+## Marking tests for specific chains

+Use `@pytest.mark.btc` or `@pytest.mark.bch` if tests should only be run for a specific chain (e.g., you might want to skip all tests involving Segwit addresses for Bitcoin Cash).